• Home

 You can make this soup ahead of time, but I recommend waiting to add the greens, tofu, and scallions until you are ready to enjoy.

 Cook the soup using steps 1. and 2., but then remove pot from the stove and allow the soup to cool entirely before pouring into an airtight container and storing in the fridge.
 When you're ready to eat, reheat the soup in a large pot on the stove over medium-high heat.
-Once it just starts to boil, reduce to a simmer and add the greens, tofu, and scallions, stir, and allow to cook for 10 minutes while covered.
+Once it just starts to boil, reduce to a simmer and add the greens, tofu, and green onions, stir, and allow to cook for 10 minutes while covered.

 So, will I have months of crappy, cold, rainy weather to look forward to?
 Probably.
 But at least I’ll have me some warm and comforting kimchi jjigae to cozy up with and enjoy.
 And that’s ok by me.
 I hope you enjoy!